pki663/dietkit/Readme.md

 Visualizer functions graphically visualize the diet's information or evaluation results.

 ## Dependencis
- * pandas
+ * pandas (>=3.7)
- * matplotlib
+ * matplotlib (>= 3.0.0)
- * seaborn
+ * seaborn (>= 0.11.0)

 ## Installation
-This will soon be available for installation using pip.
+You can install this package by 'pip install pydiet'

 ## About sample data
 The sample ingredient data were extracted from the 9th revision of the National Standard Food Components provided by Rural Development Administration of Korean government.
-The sample menu data is collected from Center for Children's Foodservice Management in Republic of Korea.
+The sample menu data is collected from Center for Children's food service management under the Ministry of Food and Drug safety of the Korean government.
 The sample diet data is work of our research.
 You can find detailed information about sample data in the study: 'Creating the K–MIND dataset for dietplanning and healthcare research: Byintegrating the capabilities of combinatorialoptimization, experts, and controllablegeneration'.

+## Related documents
+This package is subject results of the research: [link TBD] You can check detail information about this package and its sample data in supplementary material of above research: [link TBD]

 ## License
-The source code for Dietkit is subject to the BSD license.
+The source code for Dietkit is subject to the LGPL license.
-However, the sample data following another license see readme file of 'samples' folder.
+However, the sample data following another license.
+See readme file of 'samples' folder.